enkidevs/curriculum/python/core/intro-to-modules/python-packages.md

 # available_rooms.py

 def available(rooms):
-  print('We have ', rooms, ' rooms available.')
+  print(rooms, ' rooms are available.')
 ```
 Then, a file `total_rooms.py` in the *same* directory: